andrewwilliams/GaiaHowTo/index.md

 ![](Images/1.png)

-## Collection view - add compositional layout code.
+## Collection view - add compositional layout code

 The first piece of our trifecta is Compositional layouts.